Gokhan-Ergul/House-Price-Prediction-with-EmlakJet-Data-Scrape/README.md

 ## Project Structure

-- `scraper.py`: Python script using Selenium to scrape house listings from the EmlakJet website.
+- `scraper.ipynb`: Python script using Selenium to scrape house listings from the EmlakJet website.
-- `data/`: Directory containing the raw scraped data.
+- `adverts.csv`: Directory containing the raw scraped data.
 - `README.md`: This file, providing an overview and instructions for the project.

 ## Getting Started